agorakit/agorakit/docs/installation.rst

 - Git
 - the ability to run cron jobs

 All those features together are hard to find, so people are obliged to use a VPS and setup everything themselves.
-This is a riskier proposal.
-I have been very successful on https://www.alwaysdata.com hosting.
+This is a riskier proposal if you don't know how it works.
+I have been very successful on https://www.alwaysdata.com shared hosting (By the way they host the free instance of Agorakit at https://app.agorakit.org).

 Installation